LifeInLights/lifeinlights.github.io/workshops.md

 *Workshops provide participants with an opportunity to learn how to create exciting and dynamic art.*

 #What you'll learn
-Learn to create art in a new and interesting way along with computer programming skills.
-Along the way, attendees learn the basics of computer programming and graphics.

-Students will learn how to create dynamic computer generated artwork.
-Along the way they will learn some basics of computer programming and how to apply mathematics in computer graphics.
+Students will create art in a new and interesting way by learning about dynamic computer generated artwork.Along the way they will learn some basics of computer programming and how to apply mathematics in computer graphics.

 #Share what you've learned
 With just a little bit of instruction and setup, students who bring their own computers will be able to leave the workshops prepared to create more artwork on their own after the workshop.